MaulikDave9/DEND-Data-Modeling-with-Cassandra/.ipynb_checkpoints/README-checkpoint.md

 ## Dataset

-Dataset is in the directory event_data, it has CSV files partitioned by date.
+Dataset is in the directory *event_data*.
+It consists of CSV files partitioned by date.
 Example of files in the dataset:

     event_data/2018-11-01-events.csv